Considering a Rabbit from Hot Cross Buns?

 Every rabbit here is raised and placed with the same level of care, whether baby, junior, or adult.

-Many families are naturally drawn to babies, and when they are available, they are introduced on the Available Buns page at the appropriate time.
+Many families are naturally drawn to babies, and when available, they are introduced on the Available Buns page.

 We also occasionally have older rabbits seeking homes.
 Adult rabbits can make deeply rewarding companions.
 Their personalities are already established, and many are already spayed or neutered, which allows families to move forward with clarity.